 EMI regulations in Europe

-• Anti-money laundering (AML) measures: Implement effective procedures and systems to prevent money laundering and terrorist financing.
+• Anti-money laundering (AML) measures: Apply adequate procedures and systems to prevent money laundering and financing of terrorism.

-• The minimum authorised capital for e-money institutions in Europe is 350,000 euros.
-This capital must be paid in full at the time of application for a licence.
+The minimum authorized capital for e-money institutions in Europe is 350,000 euros paid in fully at the time of application for a license.

 Application review process

-After submission of the application and all necessary documents, the regulator starts the review process.
-This process may take from 3 to 12 months, depending on the country, completeness and quality of the submitted documentation, as well as on the specifics of the declared activity.
-During this time, the regulator may request additional information or clarifications.
-The regulation of e-money institutions in Europe is aimed at creating a safe and transparent environment for electronic payments, as well as protecting the interests of consumers.
-At the same time, regulators endeavour to support innovation and competition in the market.
-Companies wishing to enter this fast-growing sector must prepare carefully for the licensing process, ensuring they meet all requirements and regulatory standards.
-Successfully obtaining an EMI licence opens up a wide range of opportunities for companies to develop and expand in the European e-money market.
+Once an application is received and all documents are included, the start of the review process begins by the regulator.
+This can take anything between 3 to 12 months, depending on the country, completeness, and quality of the submitted documentation, and depending on the specifics of the declared activity.
+Throughout this period, a regulator may also ask for more information or clarifications.
+Regulation of e-money institutions is turning Europe into a safe and transparent environment where electronic payments are executed along with protection of consumer interests.
+At the same time, regulators try to boost innovation and competition in the market.
+Careful preparation of the licensing process, meeting all requirements, and regulations are required for companies willing to enter this fast-growing sector.
+After obtaining an EMI license, several opportunities for companies open on how to develop and expand in the European e-money market.

 EMI regulations in Lithuania